 Although many models exist for describing the formation of ultrasound images, the validation of these models is lacking in the literature.
 The laboratory has conducted research that suggests that based on histology slides, the first-order statitistics of different ultrasound tissue types can be predicted [1].
-More recently, it has shown that the ultrasound image produced by distributions of inanimate scatterers can be correctly predicted (Figure 1, [3]).
+It has also shown that the ultrasound image produced by distributions of inanimate scatterers can be correctly predicted (Figure 1, [3]).